Healthy Homes Assessment Aotea

 Draught Stopping Aotea

-If a draught can be felt from unreasonable gaps or holes that it needs to be closed.
+If a draught can be perceived as a result of gaps or holes, it needs to be closed.

-See the full details regarding the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections